hiltonchiang/scweather/README.md

 ```

 Variable mean_wspeed has dimensions('time', 'latidute', 'longitude'), so there are 3 + 1 columns with keys ('mean_wspeed.time', 'mean_wspeed.latitude', 'mean_wspeed.longitude', 'mean_wspeed') are generated.

+## Download

+A [scweather-main.zip](https://github.com/hiltonchiang/scweather/archive/refs/heads/main.zip) is available in github for downloading.